Manipulative Child Behavior: Signs, Symptoms, & Solutions

 7. Offer realistic rewards

-When your children display good behavior or follow the rules set by you, controlling their manipulative behavior, offer a reward to your child.
+When your children display good behaviour or follow the rules set by you, controlling their manipulative behaviour, offer a reward to your child.
 The reward can be tangible or intangible; however, it should be predictable and inform your child that it teaches self-control and patience.
 You can even make a list of rewards in consultation with your child and modify them according to their interests.

 8. Help your child for catharsis

-The psychological process of catharsis is useful for releasing painful and negative feelings and relieving our souls of the heavyweight.
+The psychological process of catharsis is useful for releasing painful and negative feelings and relieving the souls of the heavyweight.
 It is something that everyone requires at some time in their lives.
 People who keep their sentiments to themselves sometimes find it difficult to escape them, resulting in outbursts that can harm themselves and others.
-Even your child may sometimes need to relieve them from the negative or pent-up emotions.
-To help your child to express themselves freely, you can engage in a few activities such as a verbal game of sharing some annoying incident related to the given word, asking questions to your child that helps them to share their feelings, or writing letters to someone without posting the letter or discarding it afterward.
+Even your child may sometimes need to be relieved from negative or pent-up emotions.
+To help your child express themselves freely, you can engage in a few activities such as a verbal game of sharing some annoying incident related to the given word, asking questions to your child that help them to share their feelings, or writing letters to someone without posting the letter or discarding it afterwards.

 9. Teach journaling